 Watch the experienced blacksmiths forge custom tools at The Old Blacksmith Shop

 Head out to the Shenandoah Riding Center for a trail ride through the beautiful Galena Territory.

 Climb the rocks in the Gathering Circle, follow the clues along the trails, and take in the views at Horseshoe Mound Preserve.

 Explore all of the cool shops around town.

 For covid-19 resources in the LaCrosse Area, click here.

 Grandad Bluff – Get your duff up the bluff!
 Hike on up and enjoy all the breathtaking views that Grandad Bluff has to offer.

 LaCrosse Queen – Enjoy a pizza cruise on the Mississippi River.
 Yes, a PIZZA CRUISE.
 What child doesn’t want to take a pizza cruise?
 Enjoy the scenery while your kids gorge out on pizza.
 On a pizza cruise.
 Note: In the lower level, giftshop, enclosed areas, while retrieving food on meal cruises, masks are required in the state of Wisconsin due to the Governor’s order and the Federal Coast Guard’s Vessel Mask Mandate.
 In the open areas, masks are optional.
 We do urge guests to wear them for safety purposes, but they are not required in open areas.
 Masks can be removed while drinking or eating.

 Rudy’s Drive-In – If pizza isn’t your thing, enjoy a burger and milkshake at this classic drive-in.

-FAST Fiberglass Mold Graveyard – Just outside LaCrosse in Sparta is this graveyard with abandoned GIGANTIC molds of fiberglass statues are always fun to explore
+FAST Fiberglass Mold Graveyard – Just outside LaCrosse in Sparta is this graveyard with abandoned GIGANTIC molds of fiberglass statues that are always fun to explore

 Eau Claire Area